NipeH/Arduino_ESP32_Bluetooth-Scanner/Node-Red-Flow/README.md

 Install Node-red: https://nodered.org/#get-started

-Install new nodes to your Node-Red pallette: Dashboard, Dashboard table and SQlite.
+Install new nodes to your Node-Red pallette:
+- Dashboard (node-red-dashboard)
+- Dashboard table (node-red-ui-table)
+- SQlite (node-red-node-sqlite)

 Import the flows.json to your Node-Red and check the numbered notes in the flow screen.